Data-driven Thresholding in Denoising with Spectral Graph Wavelet Transform: Conclusion and Perspectives

 \section{Conclusion and Perspectives}

-We have introduced a version of the SURE designed for SGWT, allowing automatic parameter selection in denoising tasks of signals on large graphs.
-Closed-form expressions for coordinatewise and block SUREs have been provided for a wide range of threshold rules and a graph analogue of Von Neumann estimator has been proposed for the parameter selection to be fully data-driven.
-Many experiments on the large baseline Minnesota graph has been conducted.
-For smooth functions on the graph, performances are comparable with those of an oracle knowing both the signal and the noise level.
-This shows that our blind parameter selection provides the missing piece to apply SGWT based denoising in practice.
+In this paper, we have introduced a version of the SURE designed for SGWT, allowing automatic parameter selection in denoising tasks of signals on graphs.
+Closed-form expressions for coordinatewise and block SUREs have been provided for a wide range of threshold rules.
+Finally, the case of a correlated noise in the graph has also been considered.
+Many experiments on the Minnesota graph, the Facebook graph built, the Pittsburgh graph and the NYC taxis graph from real data are conducted.

-In this work, the numerical complexity of the methodology has not been discussed.
+For signals of different regularity on those graphs, it has been shown that the SURE provides an efficient estimate of the theoretical MSE.
+These experiments also show that multi-scale analysis is a serious competitor to existing methods.
+Indeed, the SGWT shows performances equivalent and sometimes even much better than the GTF, especially at high noise levels.

+To be complete, the variance parameter $\sigma^2$ should be estimated.
+This has been (partially) addressed in the supplementary material by introducing the two estimators HPFVN and GVN.
+The performance of these estimators highly depends on the underlying signal.
+Further investigations seem to be necessary.

+Theoretically, the coordinatewise soft thresholding in the transformed domain satisfies an oracle inequality as shown in \cite{gobel2018construction}.
+Similarly to the regular case, this oracle inequality states that the estimator mimics the oracle projection up to a log factor.
+The proof relies on the fact that the multivariate risk is expressed as a sum of univariate risks so that the Donoho's machinery applies.
+Using this fact, a maximal inequality for the SURE might be stated as well.

+Regarding, the numerical complexity, the main limitation is the need of a complete reduction of the Laplacian.
 In the same vein as \cite{hammond2011wavelets}, many of the involved steps might be numerically optimized using Chebyshev polynomials.
 Actually, the only problematic step in the method is the computation of the weights $(\WT \WT ^\ast)_{i,j}$ appearing in the SURE.
-The space-time complexity might be reduced taking advantage of the low-rank property of $\WT \WT ^\ast$ implying several linear constraints on the weights (precisely $nJ$).
+However, their expression in terms of covariance suggests that Monte-Carlo estimation could work.
+Besides, the space-time complexity might be reduced taking advantage of the low-rank property of $\WT \WT ^\ast$ implying several linear constraints on the weights (precisely $nJ$).
+Finally, for the block procedure to be completely useful, an adapted optimization algorithm should be implemented.

-As shown in experiments, the quality of the noise estimation is crucial.
-For denoising with standard wavelets, the noise $\sigma^2$ is generally estimated by the Median Absolute Deviation (MAD).
-Basically, the idea is that the wavelet coefficients at the finest scale mainly encode the noise if the original signal is sufficiently regular.
-Consequently, the singular points are considered as outliers and swept out whereas the noise is estimated on the remaining coefficients.
-In our case, the noise is not only correlated but also degenerated since the rank of $\psi_J(\L)$ is nothing but the number of eigenvalues of $\L$ in the support of $\psi_J$.
-Still, the MAD should be adaptable to our framework and might perform better in the case of small noise level.